 This hiking trail in Harpers Ferry — just an hour away from D.C. — offers stunning views of the merging of the Potomac and Shenandoah Rivers, as well as the borders of three states, Maryland, Virginia and West Virginia.
 While at Maryland Heights you can choose to take two different paths: the overlook and the full trail.
 If you wish to do some exploring around Harpers Ferry, as well, then you’ll be best off by choosing the shorter overlook trail, which will take you to a gorgeous viewpoint where you can admire the merging of the rivers and Harpers Ferry.

 Most of the trails at Sugarloaf Mountain are moderately difficult, but the climb is worth the effort since all of them will take you to spectacular views of the fields and sprawling hills of pastoral Maryland.
 Sugarloaf offers three different pathways: the White, Blue, and Purple Trails, and it’s just a short distance from D.C.

 This gorgeous trail in Shenandoah National Park, VA., leads to different waterfalls.
 Although it’s the perfect trail to hop on this summer and go swimming in the wild, the views also make for an amazing hike.

 9. Old Rag Mountain

 One of the most popular trails in Shenandoah National Park, Old Rag Mountain offers some of the most stunning views.
-But to get to these drop-dead gorgeous views, you’ll have to hike up an 8.6-mile, largely uphill trail.
+But to get to these drop-dead gorgeous views, you’ll have to hike an 8.6-mile, largely uphill trail.
 Don’t be fooled by its “fake” summits though!
-This trail likes to fool hikers with many I-think-we’re-there summits, just remember you won’t have made it to the top until you see a sign labeling the summit as “Old Rag Mountain,” that’s when you’ll know you’ve arrived.
+This trail likes to buffoon hikers with many I-think-we’re-there summits, but just remember you won’t have made it to the top until you see a sign labeling the summit as “Old Rag Mountain.”
+That’s when you’ll know you’ve arrived.

 10. Billy Goat Trail